swiftgurmeet/swiftgurmeet.github.io/_pages/04_resume.md

 ## Summary

-I received my Masters of Engineering from India's best engineering institution and was the best student in my class for all 7 years of college.
+I received my Masters of Engineering from [India's best engineering institution][iisc-wiki] and was the best student in my class for all 7 years of college.
 I have over 23 years of leading edge experience including IC physical implementation, flow development and methodology, both as a leader and an individual contributor with a record of highly effective and prolific execution.
 My strengths include good communication and analytical skills, breadth of knowledge including programming/circuits/eda tools/systems, and ingenuity.

 Note: I’m unable to relocate or travel outside the SF bay area.